-This course offers a supervised experience working with young children in the NIC Children's Center and is the first of three practicum experiences for students in the associate of arts or associate of science Child Development program.
-Students gain practical experience planning, preparing, and implementing curriculum, practicing behavior guidance techniques, working Course Descriptions
+This course offers a supervised experience working with young children in the NIC Children's Center and is the first of three practicum experiences for students in the associate of arts or associate of science

+Child Development program.
+Students gain practical experience planning, preparing, and implementing curriculum, practicing behavior guidance techniques, working with families, and discussing how to meet the individual needs of children with varying abilities.
+It is a required course for the Child Development program.